QuanEvans/Lung_cancer_subtyping/README.md

 The data is available in the SOFT formatted family file available under the Download header at the following link. https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10245 </br>
-The SOFT formatted gz file also avaible in the data folder of this repository.
+The SOFT formatted gz file is also available in the data folder of this repository.

 ## Packages
-All packaes used in this project are in the Python language.
+All packages used in this project are in the Python language.
 The packages used in this project are:
 - pandas
 - sklearn